 Here is the result of that day.

-Notice the packet loss in the timeline graph at 11:23 am.
+Notice the packet loss in the timeline graph at 12:50 am.
 This corresponds with a note from the customer in the data file that shows the disconnect happens.
 We decide we want to take a closer look.
-To do this, we set the “Focus Time” to 5 minutes, double-clicked on the red point in the time-graph, and then reset the time-graph period to 5 minutes instead of 6 hours.
+To do this, we set the time-graph period to 5 minutes instead of 60 minutes.